DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Assumptions

-Character:

-- Only characters can go through portals

 Spider
 - There is no maximum number of possilbe allowable spiders, this is more than the minimum of 4
 - It is able to walk through anything but boulders and other moving entities (except character)
 - Assume that the spider spawns every 10 ticks
 - If a spider was to spawn on top of the boulder, it will just go in the reverse direction
-- The Spider will break out of its cycle if the player is using the invincivility potion, and will resume the cycle once the invincivility potion is used
+- The Spider will break out of its cycle if the player is using the invincivility potion, and will resume the cycle once the invincivility potion buff ends.
 - Spider cannot go through portals
 - If a spider were to spawn on the same position as a boulder, it is able to move out of it on the next tick, however, will not be able to move back into it.
 - If a spider walks into a portal, the spider will rotate around the position of the other portal translated by it's movement direction.

-loadGame

-- The itemResponse doesnt store the type of the key and door so we wont be able to match the type of keys and doors for games that are loaded.
+- If a spider's initial movement up is blocked by a boulder/entity, it will go down, then anticlockwise.

 saveGame
 - The user will get access to all the saves, so they can have access to previous saves which wont be overriden.

 Zombie Toast Spawner
 - A user cannot walk on top of the zombie toast spawner because that is where the zombies are being spawned and the zombie is being spawned

 Zombie toast